dellow/Web-Framework/README.md

 All initial files are loaded from `dist/js/app/index.js` but thanks to Browserify you can require a file from anywhere with the familiar Node requirement syntax.
 There is no requirement to provide the `.js` extension:

 	require('./javascript-file');

+<a name="working-with-javascript--helpers"></a>
+### Helpers
+The `dist/js/app/helpers/js` file contains various global helper functions to aid with development.
+These can be called in any JS file within the `app` directory simple by calling `Helpers.<method_name>`.
+The methods are described below:

+#### log `Helpers.log('My console message');`
+Super powered, cross-browser supported `console.log`.
+Will check the browser supports console logging (will use `alert` otherwise, unless overrided).
+All console messages will be prefixed with "DEBUG" and encapsulated into sections to easier separate messages.
+A simple call would result in:

+	DEBUG: -----------------------------------------------
+	DEBUG: My console message
+	DEBUG: -----------------------------------------------

+You can also supply a `type` parameter to customise the output colour (`Helpers.log('My console message', 'negative');`).
+By default all messages output in blue, passing `positive` will output the colour in green, while passing `negative` will output in red.
+Alternatively you can pass a valid HEX value instead of a positive/negative string to output in that colour.

+__log__ only works in `development` mode, so you can safely leave `Helpers.log` calls in your code knowing when you compile in `production` they will not output.

+#### breakpoint `Helpers.breakpoint(768)`
+For easy screen size checking.
+Will return true if the current screen size less than the passed value.

+#### mhi `Helpers.mhi($('.my-hidden-element'))`
+Measures the height of hidden elements and returns the value.
+By default jQuery will return 0 if you try to measure an element set to `display: none`. __mhi__ clones the element and inserts it off screen to measure it before destroying it.

+#### debounce `Helpers.debounce(callback, 250)`
+A simple debouncing method to help prevent constant firing of an event.
+Useful for on `scroll` or `resize` events.

+#### preloader `Helpers.preloader($('.parent-element'))`
+Inserts a pre-defined preloader in the given element.
+Can also destroy a created preloader by calling `Helpers.preloader(true);`.

 <a name="troubleshooting"></a>
 ## Troubleshooting